Cristiano Ronaldo is known for his million-dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 Vision is everything when it comes to choosing the right influencer to promote your products (a throwback to that awkward time Scott Disick half-assed the one job he had).

-This means having an end goal in mind, whether it’s building your brand, getting more eyes on the prize (a.k.a. your new release), or winning an award in your industry that your competitors keep beating you to the finish line for.
+This means having an end goal in mind for your Influencer campaign, whether it’s building your brand, getting more eyes on the prize (a.k.a. your new release), or winning an award in your industry that your competitors keep beating you to the finish line for.

-For most businesses, there are two major goals they have in mind when they tap into Instagram influencers:
+For most businesses, there are three major goals they have in mind when they tap into Instagram influencers:

 - Engagement (according to research, 79% of businesses rank engagement as the most important factor)

-- Content creation (producing consistent, engaging content is one of the top struggles marketers face in 2018)
+- Content creation (producing consistent, engaging content is one of the top struggles marketers face)

 Once you’ve got that down, you can start weeding out the influencers that’ll be a huge hit with your brand and the ones that will… well, need we mention the Scott Disick incident again?!

-For example, if your Big Exciting Vision is to generate serious brand awareness, you’ll want to dig into the reach and impressions an influencer can give you.
-But, more than that, you’ll want to find someone whose aesthetic matches your brand – and again, this can affect cost.
+For example, if your Big Exciting Vision is to generate serious brand awareness, you’ll want to dig into the potential reach and impressions an influencer can give you.
+If you’re looking for content creation help, you’ll want to find someone whose aesthetic matches your brand – and again, this can affect cost.
+And if you’re looking to drive e-commerce sales for your Shopify store, maybe you want to search for influencers who are already working with similar brands (and using their affiliate codes.)

 Often, you’ll find that influencers who have a unique, stand-out aesthetic or are very, very talented at photography, videography, or design demand well above what you’d expect based on their followers or engagement levels.

 Alternatively, you might set your Big Exciting Vision for more sales, please!
-In which case, you can try a referral program where influencers earn a commission on sales.
+In this case, you can try a referral program where influencers earn a commission on sales.

 Basically, your vision drives the kind of influencer you need, and the talents and statistics of that particular influencer drive pricing.